 To break up resistant residual oil, use rubbing alcohol to clean the components of your dab rig.
 Isopropyl alcohol, or rubbing alcohol, is a potent solvent that dissolves the difficult-to-remove oil that can collect in your nail or banger, or along the sides of the chamber.
 If wiping with an alcohol-soaked cotton swab won’t do the trick, soak your glass in alcohol to break up the oil particles before running a cotton swab or pipe cleaner along the surface.
 Be sure to completely rinse and dry your rig before use since alcohol is flammable.

 E-rigs are similar to vape pens that are used to vaporize distillate, but they offer a more powerful platform for vaporizing all forms of concentrates.
 The first versions were stationary and had to be plugged into an electrical outlet, but current iterations are often battery-powered.
 These devices are somewhat of a cross between a dab rig for home use and a discreet, portable vape pen.
 E-rigs combine discretion with power and durability, making them ideal for concentrate fans who are trying to find a travel-ready alternative to a dab rig and torch.

 The main benefit of the e-rig is the ability to precisely control the temperature of your dabs.
-Unlike a traditional rig, where you’re at the mercy of the flame and your timer, on an e-rig you can dial in the precise temperature you prefer and rest easy, knowing the nail will remain within a narrow range of your desired temperature.
+Unlike a traditional rig, in which you’re at the mercy of the flame and a timer, with an e-rig you can dial in the precise temperature you prefer and rest easy, knowing the nail will remain within a narrow range of your desired temperature.